Elliptic Harnack inequalities for mixed local and nonlocal $p$-energy form on metric measure spaces: Introduction

-In this paper, we extend this body of work by developing a unified framework for mixed local and nonlocal $p$-energy forms on general metric measure spaces.
-Our primary goal is to establish the weak elliptic Harnack inequality \eqref{wEH} and elliptic Harnack inequality \eqref{EHI} in this nonlinear and mixed setting under a natural collection of structural assumptions, namely, the volume doubling property \eqref{VD}, the reverse volume doubling property \eqref{RVD}, the cutoff Sobolev inequality \eqref{CS}, and the Poincar\'e inequality \eqref{PI}, together with mild analytic conditions on the jump kernel (such as \eqref{TJ} and \eqref{UJS}).

-Our main result is stated below; the relevant definitions and assumptions can be found in Section \ref{s.frame}.
+The elliptic Harnack inequality for strongly local Dirichlet forms have also been extended to the nonlinear setting with $p \in (1,\infty)$; see \cite{Yan25a} and \cite[Theorem~6.36]{KS25} (see also \cite{Cap07} in the context of metric fractals).
+A natural next step is to develop an analogous theory for mixed local and nonlocal $p$-energy forms.
+Motivated by this problem, we first introduce the notion of mixed local and nonlocal $p$-energy forms on metric measure spaces.
+We then develop a unified analytic framework for these forms.
+The main objective of this work is to establish the weak elliptic Harnack inequality \eqref{wEH} and the strong elliptic Harnack inequality \eqref{sEH} in this nonlinear and mixed setting, under a natural collection of assumptions, namely, the volume doubling property \eqref{VD}, the reverse volume doubling property \eqref{RVD}, the cutoff Sobolev inequality \eqref{CS}, and the Poincar\'{e} inequality \eqref{PI}, together with mild analytic conditions on the jump kernel (such as \eqref{TJ} and \eqref{UJS}).
+Our first main result is stated below; the relevant definitions and assumptions can be found in Section \ref{s.frame}.

-\begin{theorem} Let $(M,d,m)$ be a complete metric measure space.
+\begin{theorem} Let $(M,d,m)$ be a complete metric measure space that is volume doubling \eqref{VD} and reverse volume doubling \eqref{RVD}.
 Let $(\sE,\sF)$ be a mixed local and nonlocal $p$-energy form on $(M,m)$.
-Then
+Then the following implications hold: